Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 13. Moon Phase Watches

-A moon phase complication is nothing more than the name already suggests – it tracks and displays the phases of the Moon.
-But what truly makes these timepieces special is the visual representation of it on the dial.
+A moon phase complication is precisely what the name suggests – it tracks and displays the phases of the moon.

-These timepieces lean towards sleek style, which makes them perfect for wearing with suits and shirts.
+These timepieces lean towards sleek style, which makes them perfect for wearing with suits and formal shirts.

-Along with the genuine moon phase complication co-exists a simplified version of it, a Sun and Moon indicator.
-Unlike the original one, the latter indicates alterations between days and nights – at noon, the Sun is at the top center position, whereas at midnight, the Moon takes the spot.
+Along with the moon phase complication co-exists a simplified version of it – a Sun and Moon indicator.
+Unlike the original one, it indicates alterations between days and nights – at noon, the Sun is at the top center position, whereas at midnight, the Moon takes the spot.

 14. Sweeping Second Hand Watches

-A sweeping second hand watch is a timepiece where the second hand gives a sweeping motion instead of clear once in a second step.
-It is considered a higher class compared to typical timepieces, and, most importantly, is a pleasing sight to see.
+A sweeping second hand watch is a timepiece where the second hand gives a sweeping motion instead of once in a second steps.
+It is considered a higher class compared to typical timepieces, and, most importantly, is a pleasing feature for the wearer.

-On the other hand, quartz watches need a higher frequency than usual to feature visual enhancement.
-Thus, not many quartz watches come with a sweeping motion.
-However, the ones that employ it are real masterpieces to own.
-Bulova Precisionist line is one of the few examples of the magnificence of quartz sweepers.
+On the other hand, quartz watches need a higher frequency than usual to feature this visual enhancement.
+Thus, not many quartz watches come with a sweeping second hand.
+However, the ones that employ it are real eye-catchers, such as the Bulova Precisionist watches.

 Types of Watches By Style